Dooboofloo/CS6304-Big-Data-Project/README.md

 | **WAPE** | **8.83%** |

 These results indicate:
-- Predictions deviate **< 9% on average** from true consumption
-- Errors remain well below thresholds associated with catastrophic over/under-provisioning
+- The model maintained **sub-10% aggregate forecast error** on chronologically held-out future data
-- The model generalizes effectively despite strong seasonal and economic variability
+- The model generalized across a multi-year electricity consumption dataset with strong seasonal variation

-Early stopping successfully prevented overfitting, with the best model selected at epoch 2.
+Early stopping was used to select the best validation checkpoint and limit overfitting.

 ---